sudeonder/to-do-app/README.md

 npm start
 ```
  The application will be accessible at http://localhost:3000/ (which will redirect to http://localhost:3000/signin automatically)
+ (Mongodb database credentials are supplied in .env file and is accessible from every IP address, thus no need for creating a local database).

  ## Test Users
  There are two users registered to database with following credentials: